World Humanitarian Day 2018

-Becoming mentally resilient is a journey that develops over a life time.
+Becoming mentally resilient is a journey that develops over a lifetime.
 It takes a lot of time and practise, and requires your discipline, patience and commitment.
-It’s a mindset that continues to develop and grow at different rates, depending on the amount of life events you experience.
+It’s a mindset that continues to develop and grow at different rates, depending on the number of life events you experience.

 However, the results can be immeasurable, such as greater autonomy, self-esteem and confidence.
 This can then go onto affect many aspects of your life, such as increased job satisfaction and developing stronger, more meaningful relationships.

 If you would like more information on mental resilience, or if you have any other wellbeing concerns, please call our free, 24-hour helpline on: